Hero image background

 Upon NDEB certification, you must be licensed with the Dental Regulatory Authority (DRA) of the province in which you wish to practice.
 Check out NDEB's list here to be redirected to your provincial licensing body's website where you can see which requirements must be met in order to achieve licensure.

-If you did not graduate from a dental school in Canada or the four countries mentioned above, you will need to take a few additional steps before you are able to practice here as a dentist.
-There are 2 options you have so take some time to think about what works for you!
+If you did not graduate from a dental school in Canada or one of the four countries mentioned above, you will need to take a few additional steps to obtain your dental accreditation before you are able to practice here as a dentist.
+There are 2 options you have, so take some time to think about what works for you!
 As a first step, however, to determine your eligibility, click here to learn how to apply with NDEB.

 1. Click here to see which schools offer these 2- or 3-year programs before consulting their websites for individual admission requirements